Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 Molds and Fungi:

 High humidity, warm temperatures and poor ventilation favor their growth.
-Mold spores produce toxic
+Seeds,

 Peanuts and Peanut Products: